johnlawsharrison/KEXPPlaylist/README.md

 ## Quick dev/demo mode setup

-All commands below are written with the working directory as the root of this repository
+All commands below are written assuming the root of this repository as the working directory

 ### Install dependencies